Young, Kurdish, and jailed in Turkey

 Berivan's mother Mariam Sayaca is now staying in Batman, so she can make the two-hour journey every Monday morning to Diyarbakir for the half-hour meetings she is allowed with her daughter.

 She says Berivan cries all the time, and begs to be freed.
-Neither of them can understand why she is there, in an adult prison surrounded by hardened criminals and PKK militants.'Political will'
+Neither of them can understand why she is there, in an adult prison surrounded by hardened criminals and PKK militants.

 Finding officials to justify this practice is difficult.